-- 1. Go to Configuration \rightarrow Network \rightarrow Hik-Connect. - 2.
+- 1. Go to Configuration → Network → Hik-Connect . - 2.
 Turn on Enable.
 The service terms will pop up. - 1) Scan the QR code to read the service terms and privacy statement. - 2) Check I have read and agree to Service Terms and Privacy Statement. if you agree with the service terms and privacy statement.. - 3) Click OK. - 3.
-Click do set verification code. - 4.
+Click I to set verification code. - 4.
+Optional: Enable Platform Time Sync, the device will sync time with the platform server instead of NTP server. - 5.
 Optional: Enable Stream Encryption.
-It requires to enter verification code in remote access and live view after this function is enabled. - 5.
-Optional: Edit Server IP.

-- 6. Bind your device with a Hik-Connect account. - Use a smart phone to scan the QR code, and download Hik-Connect app.
+It requires to enter verification code in remote access and live view after this function is enabled. - 6.
+Optional: Edit Server IP. - 7.
+Optional: Enable Sub-Stream Self-Adaptive Bitrate.
+When the network environment is poor, the device would automatically adjust video bitrate to ensure playing fluency. - 8.
+Bind your device with a Hik-Connect account. - 1) Use a smart phone to scan the QR code, and download Hik-Connect app.
 You can also download it from https://appstore.hikvision.com, or the QR code below.
 Refer to Hik-Connect Mobile Client User Manual for details.